davbeck/davbeck.github.io/_posts/2019-02-25-graphile-and-auth0.md

 However, we still have our original problem, which is that everyone is sharing a single todo list.
 Anyone can create an account, and from there anyone has access to everyone else's todo items.
 This is the difference between authentication and authorization.

-In order to authenticate access to specific resources, we will use [row level security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).
+In order to authorize access to specific resources, we will use [row-level security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).
 But first, we need to mark todo items with their user:

 ```sql
 CREATE SCHEMA app_hidden;